milofultz/md2html/markdown_parser/README.md

 # Markdown Parser

 This is the part that takes in markdown and outputs valid HTML.
+README.html in this folder was generated using the program, so it's a fairly straightforward example.

 ## Currently Supports: